[playht_player width=”100%” height=”175″ voice=”Richard (en-US)”]

 Most people wouldn’t read your long copy anyway.
 Why not re-purpose these into short bits that they’d love reading?
 The point of micro content is that it’s easy for the end-user and the content creator.

 You really don’t need to break your neck over content creation.
 A blend of micro content and long-form content that offers good value will work wonders for your brand.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.